lukehunter/fileindexer/README.md

 ## TODO
 - missing file handling
-- re-hashing files which haven't been scanned in a while
+- re-hashing files which haven't been hashed in specified time window

 ## Prerequisites
 - Go 1.18 or later.